 The widespread mean-value models, which treat the engine as a continuous pump, lack the features to emulate important nonlinear effects, e.g., effects that influence operational stability around idle speed.
 They are also poor at predicting the effect of changing engine geometry parameters.
 The same is true for any type of purely regression-based models.

 Wave propagation models are widely used to support engine design.
-However, due to the need for iterative numeric integration, they simulate far too slowly to be useful for interactive engine control design.
+However, due to the need for iterative numerical integration, they simulate far too slowly to be useful for interactive engine control design.
 Real-time or faster simulation is a crucial aspect of efficiently debugging new control algorithms under various engine operating scenarios.

-The only class of models with the potential to meet the above requirements are zero-dimensional, physics-based models that accurately emulate the event-driven combustion characteristics of an engine.
+The only class of models with the potential Crank angle to meet the above requirements are zero-dimensional, physics-based models that accurately emulate the event-driven combustion characteristics of an engine.
 Zero-dimensional, in this context, means that spatial effects of mass and energy storage/flow are neglected.
 This permits the use of ordinary differential equations to describe the overall engine behavior.
 To further limit computational expense, the complex effects of reacting gas species during combustion are captured in the terms of standard regression-based heat-release models.
 These simplifications are important prerequisites for real-time execution.

 As an expert in the field, you may ask: “Using this type of model, how can you possibly achieve the necessary accuracy across the entire engine operating envelope?”
 This is precisely where Enginuity distinguishes itself from other physics-based, real-time models.

-Enginuity hinges on a unique set of models that accurately capture the combustion characteristics in a single engine operating point, complemented with models that capture the influence of changes in other operating conditions.
+Enginuity hinges on a unique set of models that accurately capture the combustion characteristics in a single-engine operating point, complemented with models that capture the influence of changes in other operating conditions.
 Enginuity also provides a feature to automatically tune the combustion parameters based on standard experimental engine mapping data.
 Using these tools, you are ready to go within a short period of time.

 A properly tuned Enginuity model puts you in a position to conduct all critical control design and validation steps right at your desk.
 Use your time to generate IP rather than wrestling with loose connections, crossed wires, or with the almost hopeless attempt to rapidly manufacture repeatable experimental setups for critical dynamic transients.